 Master in Tropical and International Forestry (M.Sc. study focus)

-The M.Sc. programme Tropical and International Forestry focuses on sustainable management and conservation of forest ecosystems worldwide, especially in the tropical and subtropical forests of developing or emerging countries.
-Graduates of the programme work in forest management all around the world, often in cooperation with international research and development organizations.
+The M.Sc. program Tropical and International Forestry focuses on sustainable management and conservation of forest ecosystems worldwide, especially in the tropical and subtropical forests of developing or emerging countries.
+Graduates of the program work in forest management all around the world, often in cooperation with international research and development organizations.

 Content and Organization

-The MSc course is a 2-year programme with a modular structure.
+The MSc course is a 2-year program with a modular structure.

 It consists of four different components: compulsory modules, elective modules, an interdisciplinary student project and a Master thesis.